Station safety

 Walk with care

-It’s not just stairs passengers need to be mindful of, whilst every effort is made to keep concourses, platforms and other floor surfaces safe, regular footfall and environmental factors can make surfaces slippery or present unplanned obstacles.
+It’s not just escalators and stairs passengers need to be mindful of.
+Whilst every effort is made to keep concourses, platforms and other floor surfaces safe, regular footfall and environmental factors can make surfaces slippery or present unplanned obstacles.
 So, to avoid accidents around the station:

 - Wear sensible footwear.